beckysoll/Statamic-Neighbors/README.md

 ---

-If you have any questions or comments, have a suggestion on how to make my code better, feel free to reach out.
+If you have any questions, issues, or any suggestion on how to make my code better, feel free to reach out.